DylanGustafson/Wikibot/README.md

-# Wikibot - iMessage Wikipedia Browser
+# Wikibot: iMessage-Based Wikipedia Browser
 Many airlines offer free texting service in-flight, while charging for general Wifi service.
 This is a text message bot that allows you to browse Wikipedia for free during a flight by texting you a requested article's contents.

 ![Screenshot](https://raw.githubusercontent.com/DylanGustafson/Wikibot/main/screenshots/wikibot.png)